Muscular dystrophy: History

 In the 1860s, descriptions of boys who grew progressively weaker, lost the ability to walk, and died at an early age became more prominent in medical journals.
-In the following decade, French neurologist Guillaume Duchenne gave a comprehensive account of the most common and severe form of the disease, which now carries his name – Duchenne MD.
+In the following decade, French neurologist Guillaume Duchenne published a comprehensive account of the most common and severe form of the disease, which now carries his name.

 Society and culture

-In 1966 in the US and Canada, Jerry Lewis and the Muscular Dystrophy Association (MDA) began the annual Labor Day telecast The Jerry Lewis Telethon, significant in raising awareness of muscular dystrophy in North America.
-Disability rights advocates, however, have criticized the telethon for portraying those living with the disease as deserving pity rather than respect.
+In 1966 in the U.S. and Canada, Jerry Lewis and the Muscular Dystrophy Association (MDA) began the annual Labor Day telecast The Jerry Lewis Telethon, significant in raising awareness of muscular dystrophy in North America.
+Some disability-rights advocates have criticized the telethon for portraying victims of the disease as deserving pity rather than respect.

-On December 18, 2001, the MD CARE Act was signed into law in the US; it amends the Public Health Service Act to provide research for the various muscular dystrophies.
-This law also established the Muscular Dystrophy Coordinating Committee to help focus research efforts through a coherent research strategy.
+On December 18, 2001, the MD CARE Act was signed into law in the United States.
+The law amends the Public Health Service Act to provide research for the various muscular dystrophies and established the Muscular Dystrophy Coordinating Committee to help focus research efforts through a coherent research strategy.

+Research and advocacy

+The Muscular Dystrophy Association (MDA) is involved in research, advocacy, and services for individuals affected by muscular dystrophy.
+The organization provides resources that contribute to understanding and addressing this condition.